MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Related Work

-In this paper, we focus on the gradient-based meta-learning due its good generalization.
-However, different from these existing meta-learning methods, we presents a new diffusion perspective to model meta-optimizer.
-Its advantage is that our MetaDiff do not need to differentiate through inner-loop path such that the issues of memory burdens and vanishing gradients can be effectvely alleviated.
+We focus on the gradient-based meta-learning due its good generalization.
+However, different from existing methods, we presents a new diffusion perspective to model meta-optimizer, which does not need to differentiate through inner-loop path such that the issues of memory burdens and vanishing gradients can be alleviated for improving FSL.